L

 line up things tran̓t

-line up / line up, be in line, follow one after another tr̓mn̓čut
+line up, be in line, follow one after another tr̓mn̓čut

 little biscuit root, Lomatium farinosum túxʷaʔ